National Flood Insurance Program (NFIP)

 Township staff and officials, Cumberland County staff, and representatives from FEMA will be working together to discuss and review the upcoming FIRM and FIS changes.
 The Township will continue to provide additional information to residents as it becomes available.

-FEMA held a formal public appeal period beginning February 4, 2020.
+FEMA held a formal public appeal period beginning on February 4, 2020.
 During the public appeal period, residents had the opportunity to submit technical and/or scientific data to file a protest regarding their individual property, or an appeal regarding the accuracy of the mapping process in general.